suconbu/dentacs/README.md

 * Display calculation result in 3 different radix numbers at once
 * Character code information (CodePoint, UTF-16, UTF-8) is displayed in status bar

-Motivations to develop this app:
-When I need to do a little calculation at the work, I wanted to do calculate as easy as writing expressions like as source code, but couldn't find such an calculator app.
-Also, I have been using with WinForms so far, so I wanted to create a WPF app.

 ## Manual

 ### Shortcut keys